30 (album): Commercial performance

 Three weeks before its release, 30 became the most pre-added album ever on Apple Music and achieved the largest number of pre-adds in a single day.

+Europe

 On 22 November 2021, the Official Charts Company reported that 30 logged more sales than the rest of the chart's top 40 combined within just the first half of its opening week.
 The album achieved the biggest opening week of 2021 and the biggest by a female artist since 25.
 It debuted at number one with 261,000 copies sold, while Adele charted three of its tracks on the Official Singles Chart's top five simultaneously.
 30 spent five consecutive weeks atop the Official Albums Chart, tying Olivia Rodrigo's Sour as the longest-running number one album of 2021.
 Ranking as the top album of 2021 in the UK, 30 exceeded 600,000 units in total activity, with 502,000 coming from pure sales.
 30 debuted at number one in Germany, and with "Easy on Me" being at number one on the German Top 100 Singles chart, Adele became the first female artist to occupy the number one slots on the single and album charts thrice there simultaneously.
 In Ireland, 30 debuted at number one, outselling the rest of the top 10 combined.
 30 debuted at number two in France and reached the top spot in its fifth week, achieving a double platinum certification less than two months later.
 Debuting at number one in the Netherlands, 30 became the best-selling album of 2021 in the country.
 It marked Adele's sixth time doing so, and also made her the first artist to have the top-selling album in six different years there.
 30 additionally topped the charts in Austria, Belgium, Denmark, Finland, Greece, Iceland, Lithuania, Norway, Scotland, Spain, Sweden, and Switzerland.